UgayNobu/SDA101_02240369/Practical9_HTML_Simple_Landing_Page/Reflection.md

 Challenges Faced and Overcoming Them
 At first, I had trouble spacing the product cards evenly (see screenshot), but I fixed it by tweaking the CSS grid settings.
 I also had to figure out how to make the page look good on different screen sizes, which I managed by adjusting the layout with CSS.

-(c) Clarity & Coherence

-I’ve kept this reflection simple and clear, making it easy to understand what I did, learned, and the challenges I faced.